pietdaniel/ns-2_experiments/attack.md

  at mid level range one agent dominates other surprisingly newreno/vegas new reno beats vegas ever so slightly

+are the different combinations of variants fair to each other?
+Are there combinations that are unfair, and if so, why is the combination unfair?

+ No, especaially at certain network utilization levels.
+In my expiriments vegas was unfair to itself on a network of 7mb CBR.
+Similiar competitive behavior was obsvered with reno reno at high network utilzation though there was no persistent dominator in this situation.
+ New reno beats out vegas across all CBR.

+To explain unfairness, you will need to think critically about how the protocols are implemented and why the different choices in different TCP variants can impact fairness.

 Conclusion: 5% of your grade.
 Restate the significance of your study and highlight key results.
 Discuss the real-world significance of your results, and what the implications may be on deployed systems.
 Highlight any open questions that may motivate future studies.